-This series of eight two and one-half hour sessions is concerned with developing the supervisor's interest and knowledge of good safety practices within the industrial plant or business.
+This series of six two-hour conferences is concerned with developing the supervisor's interest and knowledge of good safety practices within the industrial plant or business.
 Various techniques of increasing the workers' participation and interest in safety programs are emphasized.